philcali/lmxml/README.md

 ## Try it out!

 You've got nothing to lose, really.
 Head on over the [GAE try LMXML app][try-lmxml], to try the thing out.
-Give you hands a break, from writing all those closing tags.
+Give you hands a break from writing all those closing tags.

 ## License